 The need for Internet access

 We might take it for granted, but we must highlight that to sell through the Internet we will need an Internet connection.

 Forgive the repetition.

 We will also need a digital device such as a computer.

 Most people can do it, but in certain sectors, where the target audience is older or less “technological”, this might cause inconveniences for them.

-Any undertaking, whether offline or online, implies entering unknown topics.
+Any type of undertaking, whether offline or online, involves getting into unknown topics.

-With e-commerce, the technology part requires minimum technical knowledge that not everyone has, and this is normal.
+In the case of e-commerce, the technology part needs a minimum technical knowledge that not everyone has, and it is normal.